Web site: chiccousa.com

 Similar to the basic Liteway, the Echo ($190 for twin) features a four position reclining seat and adjustable leg rest.
 The main difference between the Echo and Liteway: the Echo has double wheels up front, while the Liteway has single wheels.
 In our opinion, the double wheels make a stroller easier to steer.

 The entry-level Capri (also known as the C6; $80, 11 lbs.) features a two-position seat recline, five-point harness and basic canopy.

 Let’s talk Chicco’s full-size strollers.
 The flagship model here is the Urban ($400), a modular stroller with telescoping handle, aluminum frame, standing fold, large basket, quick release EVA tires, included car seat adapter for the KeyFit and a reversible seat.
 This 24.1 lb. stroller also includes a clever seat that converts to a carry cot.
 The Urban is clearly aimed at the UPPAbaby Vista and is priced aggressively ($200+ cheaper than the Vista).

-New for summer 2017, Chicco is rolling out a luxury edition of the Urban, dubbed the Urban Lee ($500 at Babies R Us).
+New in the past year, Chicco rolled out a luxury edition of the Urban, dubbed the Urban LE ($500).
 Upgrades include rubber wheels (the regular Urban has EVA foam), leatherette handlebar cover and included car seat adapter for a KeyFit infant car seat.

 As we move up in price, we come to Chicco’s full-size strollers, anchored by the Cortina.
 It is sold as part of a travel system ($330, paired with Chicco’s highly rated KeyFit infant seat).
 The Cortina features a more traditional design with height-adjustable handles and decent size basket.
 We thought it was well designed—we liked the one-hand fold and fully reclining seat.